 5 Times Data Recovery Brought Criminals to Justice

 Data recovery isn’t just helpful for IT companies and private users; law enforcement officials have consistently sought data recovery services for the purposes of gathering evidence and convicting criminals.
-The cases tend to involve various kinds of white collar crime like embezzlement and bankruptcy fraud, but even murder convictions have been made possible by evidence gathered through the recovery of “lost” or deleted data.
+The cases tend to involve various kinds of white-collar crime like embezzlement and bankruptcy fraud, but even murder convictions have been made possible by evidence gathered through the recovery of “lost” or deleted data.
 This process is part of a larger criminal investigation tool called computer forensics.
-Computer forensics provide the legal system with a way to identify, extract, document, preserve, and interpret computer data for the purpose of bringing a criminal to justice.
-Although the list goes on and on, here’s five interesting instances in which data recovery solved the case.
+Computer forensics provides the legal system with a way to identify, extract, document, preserve, and interpret computer data for the purpose of bringing a criminal to justice.
+Although the list goes on and on, here are five interesting instances in which data recovery solved the case.